highperformancecoder/minsky/Readme.md

 # Minsky

-Dynamic flow systems program to simulate economic flows with complex system dynamics.
+Dynamic flow systems program to simulate economic flows (ie. complex system dynamics).
+For a full overview, please see the [Introduction](Introduction.md)

 ## Getting Started